- What should I order, and why?

 There are so many variables in home building that it is impossible for us (or any other plan provider that’s being honest, for that matter) to answer this question with any degree of accuracy.
-Labor and material costs vary greatly from state to state and from community to community; site accessibility, soil conditions and distance from your builder can have an impact as well; local building codes and conditions may affect construction costs; and your choices in lighting, finishes, details, and materials in general will have a significant impact as well.
+Labor and material costs vary greatly from state to state and from community to community; site accessibility, soil conditions and distance from your builder will have a significant impact as well; local building codes and conditions may affect construction costs; and your choices in lighting, finishes, details, and materials in general can have a huge impact as well.
 A house that can be built for under $100/sf in one location might cost more than $200/sf in another.

 A Helpful Hint: Send your builder or competing builders to our website!
-They’ll see floor plans, exterior elevations, interior and exterior dimensions, and (when available) photos.
+They’ll see floor plans, all four exterior elevations, interior and exterior dimensions, and (in the vast majority of cases) photos.
 It’s one thing to ask a builder about a house, and quite another to ask him or her about this house.

-Please Note: Stock plan sites often display or offer average cost to build estimates, but we believe this does potential harm to plan shoppers The figures you might have seen are national averages compiled each year by the US Department of Housing, with the entire country broken up into just four areas.
-These figures are then simply multiplied by the square footage of the house you’re considering.
-The chance that these general figures will match the actual cost to build your specific house, on your specific plot of land, in your specific area of the country is about equal to winning the lottery!
+Please Note: Stock plan sites often display or offer average cost to build estimates, but we believe this does potential harm to plan shoppers!
+The figures you might have seen are national averages compiled each year by the US Department of Housing, with the entire country broken up into just four areas.
+These figures – separated into “low”, “medium” and “high” – are then simply multiplied by the square footage of the house you’re considering.
+The chance that these general figures will match the actual cost to build your specific house, on your specific plot of land, in your specific area of the country, is about equal to winning the lottery!

 So the estimates are always going to be either higher or lower than the actual cost to build.
 In the case of the former, you might pass on a house you love that you could actually afford to build; and in the case of the latter, you may not be able to build from the plans you’ve purchased without expanding your budget or cutting back somewhere.

 Can your plans be modified, and if so, by whom?